Sarah Harris Flashes Underboob In Teeny Crop Top & Yellow Panties

-Sarah Harris went full bombshell in her most recent Instagram upload on Tuesday.
-The stunning model flashed plenty of skin as she posed seductively for the camera.
+Sarah Harris looked like a bombshell in her most recent Instagram upload on Tuesday.
+The stunning model showed off some skin as she posed seductively for the camera.

-In the sexy shot, Sarah looked like a million bucks as she opted for a teeny crop top.
+In the sexy shot, Sarah looked like a million bucks as she rocked a tiny crop top.
 The white shirt boasted short sleeves and clung tightly to her ample bust.
-It also flashed her underboob in the process.
+She also flashed her underboob in the process.

 She added a pair of skimpy yellow panties as well.
 The garment included white straps that were pulled up high over her curvaceous hips and fit snugly around her slim midsection while accentuating her thick thighs.
 Her flat tummy and impressive abs were also on full display in the shot.
 She accessorized the look with a pair of round glasses on her face.

 Sarah sat on a beige sofa for the photo.
 She had her weight slightly shifted to one side and her back arched.
 She raised one hand to run her fingers through her hair.
-Her knees were bent, and she gave a steamy stare into the camera.
+Her knees were bent, and she flashed a steamy stare at the camera.

-In the background of the photo, some tan walls and a hardwood floor could be seen.
-In the caption, Sarah told her followers where they could find more photos of her.

 Her long, blond hair was parted in the center.
 The locks were styled in loose strands that cascaded over both of her shoulders.